-Members, prospective members, their spouses, other Scheme beneficiaries and any authorised trade unions may have access to various documents constituting the Scheme.
+You, your spouse, other Scheme beneficiaries and any authorised trade unions may have access to various documents constituting the Scheme.
 Please note that you are only entitled to see documents which relate to your membership of the Scheme and not those relating to any other member.